mmhenderson/texturemodel/README.md

   <ul>
     <li> https://osf.io/8fsnx/
     <li> After unzipping, you should have a folder "model_fits", which can be placed inside "texturemodel".
+    <li> You should also have a folder "rois", which should be placed at: /root/nsd/rois
   </ul>
   <li>If fitting from scratch: access the fMRI dataset (NSD) and images here:
   <ul>